awmckinley/config/modules/dev.cloud/README.md

 # Cloud Development Environments

-Browser-based and desktop integrated development environments that provide cloud-powered coding, collaboration, and deployment capabilities.
+Cloud-powered development environments for coding and collaboration.